freeradical13/freeradical13.github.io/index.md

 The embryo is called a [fetus][] when all majory body organs are present.

+A sac forms around the fetus called the [amniotic sac][] which contains the fetus and [amniotic fluid][] and is connected to the placenta.
+The membrane of the amniotic sac is called the [amnion][].

+The amniotic sac is further enclosed by a membrane called the [chorion][] which have cells called [chorionic villi][] on the outside the interact with the uterus for nutrient exchange.

+[Amniocentesis][] uses a needle to extract amniotic fluid which contains fetal cells that may be sequenced.

+[Chorionic Villus Sampling][] extracts some chorionic villi cells which were made by the fetus and which may be sequenced.

 ### Morphogenesis

 [Morphogenesis][] is the process that causes an organism to develop its shape, most commonly the organized spatial distribution of cells during embryonic development.